UCB-w261/w261-environment/setup-new-hadoop-env/README.md

 ## VM Automation

 The instance contains a script that will spin the w261 Docker container at startup.
-If for some reason you think the service might be down, reboot the VM, or inside the VM `sudo docker ps` to check if the container is running, otherwise `sudo docker-compose -f /home/docker-compose.yml up`.
+If for some reason you think the service might be down, reboot the VM, or inside the VM run:

+`sudo docker ps`

+to check if the container is running, otherwise:

+`sudo docker-compose -f /home/docker-compose.yml up`.

 After 60 minutes of instance being idle, the same script will bring the Docker container down, and stop the instance from taking precious credits away from you.
 Check the startup script by clicking the link below.